 (b) For LNG, the amount of fuel dispensed in gallons per compliance period for all LDV and MDV, HDV-CIE, and HDV-SIE.

-(c) For CNG, L-CNG, and LNG, the carbon intensity as listed in Table 3 or 4 under OAR 340-253-8030 or -8040.
+(c) For CNG, L-CNG, and LNG, the carbon intensity as listed in 4 under OAR 340-253-8040.

 (d) For biomethane-based CNG, LNG, and L-CNG, the carbon intensity as approved under OAR 340-253-0450 and the EPA production company identification number and facility identification number.
+Additionally, they must submit the following attestation at the time of filing the annual report: “I certify that to the extent that the gas used in the fuel pathway or supplied as transportation fuel is characterized as biomethane, __________ (entity name) owns the exclusive rights to the corresponding environmental attributes. __________ (entity name) has not sold, transferred, or retired those environmental attributes in any program or jurisdiction other than the federal RFS.
+Based on diligent inquiry and review of contracts and attestations from our business partners, I certify under penalty of perjury under the laws of the State of Oregon that no other party has or will sell, transfer, or retire the environmental attributes corresponding to the biomethane for which _______(entity name) claims credit in the CFP program.”

 (2) For electricity, any registered party must report the following as applicable: